OtonyeR/OtonyeR/README.md

             align-items: center;
             justify-content: center;">
 <div width="40px">
-<h3 style="text-align: center; color: white;">I'm very passionate about turning ideas and business solutions into code. <br> I'm a junior Front-End developer and mobile application developer. <br> I've come to really love working with ReactJS and Flutter, and as a result <br> that's what most of my personal projects are currentlly based on<br> I hope to keep expanding my skill base as I grow and learn.</h3>
+<h3 style="text-align: center; color: white;">I'm very passionate about turning ideas and business solutions into code. <br> I'm a junior Mobile Engineer <br> I've come to really love working with Flutter, and as a result <br> that's what most of my personal projects are currentlly based on<br> I hope to keep expanding my skill base as I grow and learn.</h3>
 </div>
 <img src="assets\noodles-GIF-by-Pusheen-unscreen.gif"/>
 </div>